-With more coyotes coming into urban and suburban areas, you may find one in your yard.
-If you want to know what the best way to deal with coyotes is then please read on.
+With more coyotes coming into urban and suburban areas, you may find one in your garden.
+If you want to know the best way to deal with coyotes, please read on.

-To tell if a coyote has been in your yard then you may spot tracks and scat.
+To tell if a coyote has been in your garden, then you may spot tracks and scat.
 Tracks can be distinguished from dog tracks as they walk in a straight line.
 Scat is typically filled with hair and bones.

 I wanted to look further into this as I am sure I have a coyote that keeps coming back at night.
-I found that there are a few different ways to identify them and what to do if you find one in your yard.
+I found a few different ways to identify them and what to do if you find one in your yard.

 How Do You Know If A Coyote Has Been In Your Yard?

 The presence of tracks in your yard show an animal has been lurking.
-How do you tell a coyotes track from a similar dog or wolf tracks?
+How do you tell a coyote track from a similar dog or wolf tracks?

 The tracks of a coyote are like a domestic dog track but with some changes.

 With a coyote, there is a more oval shape rather than round.
 The claws of the coyote are sharp and pointed, with little to no contact on hard surfaces.

-The toes are also different with toes 2 and three almost sitting on top of toes 2-3 and the pad of the heel.
+The toes are also different, with toes 2 and three almost sitting on top of toes 2-3 and the heel pad.

 Dogs have blunt claws from walking indoors or on pavements.
 The paw is round, with toes two and three sitting relatively close to the heel pad.
 Toes 1 and 4 point outwards slightly.

 The track of a gray wolf is much wider, almost twice as wide at up to 5 inches wide.
 A coyote’s path can be up to 2.5 inches wide.
-The inner toes appear bigger than in coyote tracks and their outer toes tend to splay.
-All four claws are generally shown in the track.
+The inner toes appear bigger than in coyote tracks, and their outer toes tend to splay.
+All four claws are generally shown on the track.